Skip to main content

 • Phone: must be in E.164 format (e.g., +15551234567).

-• Custom properties: must match defined types and constraints.
+• Custom fields: must match defined types and constraints.
+See custom fields for supported types.

 How imports run